JsLth/z22data/README.md

-Generally, the data BKG and German Census data are available under a [Data licence Germany – attribution – version 2.0](https://www.govdata.de/dl-de/by-2-0) and can be manipulated and openly shared. **Yet, as part of this package, use them at your own risk and do not take the results of the functions for granted.**
+Generally, the data BKG and German Census data are available under a [Data licence Germany – attribution – version 2.0](https://www.govdata.de/dl-de/by-2-0) and can be manipulated and openly shared. **Yet, as part of this repository, use them at your own risk and do not take the correctness of the data files for granted.**